Technically

 🔍 Deeper Look

-While companies may not expose their APIs for general use, you can often and .
+While companies may not officially expose their APIs for general use, you can often reverse engineer them and work with them anyway.
 You won’t know much about how they’ll behave and won’t have documentation to read, but it’s worth noting that some developers do this anyway.

 The other side of automation doesn’t use APIs at all – instead, it basically mimics exactly what you would be doing inside of an app or operating system.
 If you’ve ever recorded an Excel macro, this will sound familiar; there are basically a couple of steps: